 In each case, the researchers obtained the permission of the companies to conduct the surveys.
-For the non-US sites, the researchers translated the surveys into Spanish and developed a letter explaining the survey and letting the employees know that individual responses would remain anonymous.
+The instrument is not under a copyright and may be reproduced and utilized.
+For the international sites, the researchers translated the surveys into Spanish and developed a letter explaining the survey and to let the employees know that individual responses would remain anonymous.
 The survey instrument translation and letter were certified for both the translation of the survey questions as well as the implied intent.